Visit our new beta site! New and improved navigation, look and feel!

 CONCORDE® LITHIUM-ION AIRCRAFT BATTERIES

 Concorde® Battery Corporation is developing a series of Lithium-Ion batteries for aircraft applications.
 Concorde's® Lithium-Ion batteries utilize one of the safest chemistries available.
 They feature a cathode material made of lithium iron phosphate which is more stable than oxide-based cathodes.
 The batteries include a microprocessor-based Battery Monitoring System (BMS) to monitor individual cell activity and protect the battery from abnormal conditions.

-The lithium-ion main aircraft battery will not be a retrofit battery.
-In order to assure safe operation, the lithium-ion battery must be integrated into the control software and electronics of the aircraft system.
-Redundant safety systems built into the aircraft as well as into the battery are required to control the lithium-ion battery.
-With adequate protection systems and monitoring, the battery will provide reliable power for the aircraft of the future.
+In general, Concorde's® Lithium-Ion aircraft batteries will not be a retrofit battery due to the integration of the BMS.
+In order to assure safe operation the Lithium-Ion battery needs to be incorporated into the software and electronics of the aircraft system.
+Redundant safety systems built into the aircraft as well as into the battery are generally required to monitor and control the battery during all foreseeable conditions.

 The data/information contained herein has been reviewed and approved for